 Welcome to the London Mayflower 400 website

 London is one of the twelve towns across England and Holland taking part in the International Mayflower Compact partnership.
-Mayflower 400 celebrations will be taking place for twelve months from Thanksgiving in November 2019.
+Mayflower 400 celebrations will running from now through 2021.
 London will be commemorating the Mayflower 400 year anniversary of the sailing of the Mayflower ship to the New World, with a programme of exciting events and projects, for visitors and locals alike.
 Come to London and join in with the world's biggest family reunion for Mayflower 2020.

 The London Borough of Southwark is on the South bank of the River Thames.
 As an internationally recognised cultural destination, renowned for its vibrant performing and visual arts, history and heritage, Southwark Council is working with businesses, cultural and community partners to produce a programme of events and activities building up to 2020.